-Table 5-1, Table 5-2, and Table 5-3 show the proposed funding sources by Public Facility for the Initial Phase, the Remaining Phases, and Buildout of the Project, respectively.
-At buildout under the proposed funding strategy, approximately \$330 million is estimated to be funded with Plan Area-based developer funding, and \$368 million funded through outside sources of funding.
+Table 5-2, Table 5-3, and Table 5-4 show the proposed funding sources by Public Facility for the Initial Phase, the Remaining Phases, and Buildout of the Project, respectively.
+At buildout under the proposed funding strategy, approximately \$332 million is estimated to be funded with Plan Area-based developer funding, and \$368 million funded through outside sources of funding.
 At this time, these tables identify \$85 million in OPA tax increment revenues pursuant as an available City/Successor Agency funding source, but these funds not programmed by infrastructure facility.
 The application of these funds will be subject to the terms of the OPA, future City policy determinations, and Funding Agreement terms and conditions.

-In the Initial Phase, approximately \$56 million is estimated to be funded with Project-based funding, \$0 through City/Successor Agency funding sources, and \$332 million funded through outside sources of funding.
-Initial Phase funding is limited by the amount of development envisioned to be constructed in that phase, and results in a shortfall of \$35 million.
-In addition, by the end of Initial Phase development, the Initial Phase will generate approximately \$40 million in existing and proposed fee revenues (including the proposed Railyards plan area fees) that are identified as a funding source for direct construction requirements.2 Bridge financing at the outset of the Initial Phase will be required in order to advance the development which will generate the fee payments.
+In the Initial Phase, approximately \$57 million is estimated to be funded with Project-based funding, \$0 through City/Successor Agency funding sources, and \$332 million funded through outside sources of funding.
+Initial Phase funding is limited by the amount of development envisioned to be constructed in that phase, and results in a shortfall of \$36 million (discussed in further detail below).

 The sources of funds for the Remaining Phases reflect the difference between funding assumptions in the Initial Phase and at Buildout.
-In the Remaining Phases, approximately \$273 million is estimated to be funded with Project-based funding, and \$36 million funded through outside sources of funding.
+In the Remaining Phases, approximately \$275 million is estimated to be funded with Project-based funding, and \$36 million funded through outside sources of funding.
 Development in the Remaining Phases generates a surplus sufficient to ameliorate the Initial Phase shortfall, plus the additional \$85 million in OPA tax increment revenues discussed above.